mwong770/Mongo-News-Scraper/README.md

 * Click "Hidden" to see only hidden articles
 * Click "Home" or "Scrape New Articles" to see unsaved and unhidden articles
 * Delete any comments
-* Click "Scrape New Articles" to rescrape articles from npr's site
+* Click "Scrape New Articles" to rescrape articles from NPR's site

 ## <a name="developer"></a> :bust_in_silhouette: Developer